AndyZhaoly/cs207-FinalProject/docs/milestone1.md

 │   └─── test
 │       │   test.py
 ```

-- Software modules and basic functionality
+### Software modules and basic functionality

 - Interface class: The GUI interface for our package

 - ForwardMode class: Takes in a scalar input and a function.
 Then computes the derivative of the function evaluated at the scalar input by using automatic differentiation.
 Stores the expression values and the derivatives

-- Software test suite
+### Software test suite

 - The test suite will will be placed in the test directory. `Travis CI` will be used for continous integration testing. `Codecov` will be used for code coverage testing.

-- Software Distribution
+### Software Distribution

-    - Our package will be distributed on ``PyPI`.
+- Our package will be distributed on `PyPI`.

-### Response

 ## Implementation

-### Prompt

-Discuss how you plan on implementing the forward mode of automatic differentiation.

-- What are the core data structures?
-- What classes will you implement?
-- What method and name attributes will your classes have?
-- What external dependencies will you rely on?
-- How will you deal with elementary functions like `sin`, `sqrt`, `log`, and `exp` (and all the others)?
-- Be sure to consider a variety of use cases.
-For example, don't limit your design to scalar functions of scalar values.
-Make sure you can handle the situations of vector functions of vectors and scalar functions of vectors.
-Don't forget that people will want to use your library in algorithms like Newton's method (among others).

-### Response

 1. Create a class called *ForwardMode* that keeps track of expression value and derivative(s) and updates these values as operations are applied to a *ForwardMode* object.
 The constructor takes in the value of the expression (e.g 2.0) and a dictionary that contains the partial derivatives of all the distinct variables in the expression (e.g. {x: 1, y: 0}) and sets this value and dictionary to be attributes.
 Then, a method will be created for each binary and unary operator that can be applied to a *ForwardMode* object.
 Unary methods include: *\_\_neg\_\_*, *sin*, *cos*, *tan*, *log*, *log10*, *exp* and *sqrt*.
 This means that when a *ForwardMode* object is passed into a numpy function such as np.sin, the *sin* method with be called instead of np.sin.
 All these methods will do two things: first, they'll update the value attribute of the *ForwardMode* object, and second they'll update the partial derivatives of the dictionary attribute.
 As a concrete example, the *sin* method will return a new *ForwardMode* object where the value is np.sin(self.value) and the partial derivative dictionary is *{variable: np.cos(self.value) \* derivative for variable, derivative in self.derivative_dict.items()}*.
 Meanwhile, binary methods include: *__add__*, *\_\_radd\_\_*, *\_\_sub\_\_*, *\_\_rsub\_\_*, *\_\_mul\_\_*, *\_\_rmul\_\_*, *\_\_truediv\_\_*, *\_\_rtruediv\_\_*, *\_\_pow\_\_* and *\_\_rpow\_\_*.
 For these methods, duck typing will be used to determine whether the other argument is a *ForwardMode* object or a numerical object (i.e. integer or float).
 As a concrete example, the *\_\_add\_\_* , method will first try to add the *value* attributes of the given *ForwardMode* object and the object passed in and will try to add their partial derivatives for each variable.
 However, if this results in an AttributeError (i.e. if the object passed in is not a *ForwardMode* object), then the value of the new *ForwardMode* object will be the *value* attribute of the given *ForwardMode* object plus the object passed in, and the dictionary of partial derivatives will remain the same.
 Because addition is a commutative operation, the *\_\_radd\_\_* method will simply return *self + argument*.